 In turboDial you can acquire an Inbound phone number and configure it to forward to any phone number you presently have.

-Note: Since the outbound calls you place with turboDial display a Caller ID to the person you call you should choose the Caller ID carefully.
+Note: Since the outbound calls you place with turboDial display a Caller ID to the callee, choose your Caller ID carefully.
 It will often be used for return calls, and you will usually want to set it to the number you prefer to receive inbound calls on.

 If I have an inbound call active, can I receive another call on that number?

-Yes, and that functionality will depend on how you have the Inbound Number configured.
+Yes, but that functionality will depend on how you have the inbound number configured.

-If you have the Hosted Voice/Enhanced Inbound upgrade then you can configure the number to forward to multiple destinations – up to 10 phone numbers and/or turboDial softphone IDs (email addresses).
+If you have the Hosted Voice/Enhanced Inbound upgrade then you can configure the inbound number to forward to multiple destinations—up to 10 phone numbers and/or turboDial softphone IDs (email addresses).
 So, you can have 10 inbound calls to the same number active at the same time.

 If you are on a call using your turboDial softphone and an inbound call arrives that forwards to your turboDial softphone, you will only be able to answer that call if you have the Hosted Voice add-on.

 If you have Enhanced Inbound but not Hosted Voice then our recommendation is to configure that inbound number to ring at your softphone and at another physical phone destination such as your mobile phone or desk phone.
 Then when an inbound call arrives while you are busy on your softphone you can choose to answer it on your physical phone, with or without placing the softphone call on hold.
 Once you answer the call this way you should also proceed to take ownership for the call by clicking one of the assign buttons in the inbound call alert screen pop in turboDial.

 Why am I getting calls from +1266696687 or +17378742833 or +8656696 ?

 Those are calls from numbers whose Caller IDs are masked.
 See this website for more information.